anthonywongnz/regive/README.md

 # Regive
-> * *Regive, the opportunity to give unconditionally.
+> Regive, the opportunity to give unconditionally.

-This is the build repository for Regive, and the README summarizes the Regive Platform.
+*This text is italicized* This is the build repository for Regive, and the README summarizes the Regive Platform.
 Please find the Regive Platform repos, installation/build instructions and technical details at https://github.com/anthonywongnz/regive.